eliseaston/GildedRose-Refactoring-Kata/README.md

 Once I was happy with the refactoring of my code, I TDD adding a new 'Conjured Items' feature.
 I wrote tests to check that the quality value of a Conjured Item would reduce by 2 before its sell-by date, and by 4 afterwards.
 I then used my failing tests to add the code to the switch statement, and also a `update_conjured` method, to make the tests pass.

-After speaking with a coach, I then decided to further refactor.
+After speaking with a coach, I then decided to further refactor.<br>
 Instead of a switch statement, I used polymorphism, creating a subclass of the Item class for each type of item.
 Each subclass has a `.update_quality`, `.update_sell_in` and `.check_limits` method.
 The GildedRose class can then call an `.update` method, which will call each of the item methods.
 I think this approach is better, as each subclass is then responsible for its own requirements, and if further item categories are added in future, it will be easier to update the code.